 American Chestnut Seedling

-While most chestnut trees found in the Northwest are of European origin, there are some American chestnuts as well and these represent the largest specimens left of this species in the nation.
+While most chestnut trees found in the Northwest are hybrids with European and Japanese ancestry, there are some American chestnuts as well and these represent the largest specimens in the world that are left of this species.
 The American chestnut was virtually obliterated back East in its native range by the chestnut blight.
-These seedlings were grown from pure stands in Washington known to be blight free.
-The nuts are small, early ripening, light brown and very sweet.
-They have a fine flavor and peel quite easily.
-These make majestic timber trees, the largest of all chestnuts.
-They are not blight resistant.
-We offer 2-3 foot seedlings.

 Sun: Full Sun